 Would you make a good anesthesiologist?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

-Anesthesiologists work in a variety of medical settings.
-They often work in high stress situations, where a great deal of concentration and alertness is necessary, such as in the operating theatre.
+Anesthesiologists often work in high stress situations, where a great deal of concentration and alertness is necessary, such as in the operating room.
 They also work in many outpatient facilities, and they will often have to work with people who are recovering from an operation, or those who need pain management treatment.
-Additionally, they may work in the delivery room to administer pain relief treatments, such as epidurals.
-They usually work among other medical professionals to assist them and help to provide the patient with the pain relief treatment that is most suited to them and the best care possible.

 While many people may believe that anesthesiology is just for “putting people to sleep” for surgery, anesthesiologists are responsible for much more including preoperative patient assessments, determining the best anesthesia for the patient and caring for the patient as they wake up or recover from anesthetic medications.

 Guiding patients who are fearful about an invasive procedure and taking them safely from induction to recovery is an enormous honor and privilege